-For example, one might refer to "the two-time world champions" or "the professional basketball team from Chicago," but it's far simpler (and more likely to be understood) to refer to the CHICAGO BULLS. . . .
+For example, one might refer to "the two-time world champions" or "the professional basketball team from Chicago," but it's far simpler (and more likely to be understood) to re187.
+Lanham Act § 43(c)(3)(A).

+188. New Kids on the Block v.
+New Am.
+Pub., Inc., 971 F. 2d 302 (9th Cir.
+1992). fer to the CHICAGO BULLS. . . .
 Indeed, it is often virtually impossible to refer to a particular product for purposes of comparison, criticism, point of reference or any other such purpose without using the mark.
 For example, reference to a large automobile manufacturer based in Michigan would not differentiate among the Big Three; reference to a large Japanese manufacturer of home electronics would narrow the field to a dozen or more companies.
-Much useful social and commercial discourse would be all but impossible if speakers were under threat of an infringement lawsuit every time they made reference to a person, company or product by using its trademark.
-169
+Much useful social and commercial discourse would be all but impossible if speakers were under threat of an infringement lawsuit every time they made reference to a person, company or product by using its trademark.189

 Examples cited included Volkswagenwerk Aktiengesellschaft v.
-Church, where an automobile repair shop could use VOLKSWAGEN and VW to explain that it repaired Volkswagens, 170 and WCVB-TV v.
-Boston Athletic Ass'n, where a TV station could use BOSTON MARATHON to describe its upcoming broadcast of the Boston Marathon.
-171 Note again that all of these are commercial uses
+Church, where an automobile repair shop could use VOLKSWAGEN and VW to explain that it repaired Volkswagens,190 and WCVB-TV v.
+Boston Athletic Ass'n, where a TV station could use BOSTON MARATHON to describe its upcoming broadcast of the Boston Marathon.191 Note again that all of these are commercial uses.